Photography Workshops at Penland

 Christina Z. Anderson

 This workshop is for those who believe that image capture is just the starting point of the final photograph.
 We’ll focus on the contemporary use of three 19th century printing processes—cyanotype, palladium, and tricolor gum bichromate—printed singly and in combination with one another.
 We’ll print from digital negatives that we’ll make using a rudimentary method or, if desired, a more expert method called QuadTone RIP (QTR).
 Students should bring lots of color digital images to work with—it doesn’t matter what sort of camera they came from.
 We can also work from scanned prints or negatives.
 Intermediate Photoshop skills will be helpful but are not required.
 All levels.

 Professor at Montana State University; series editor for the Focal Press/Routledge Contemporary Practices in Alternative Process Photography series; work shown nationally and internationally in more than 100 shows and 50 publications; author or co-author of 7 books on alternative photographic processes sold in more than 40 countries.

 Photo Summer Session 7

 Foraged Photographs: Cyanotypes & Handmade Paper

 This workshop will integrate hand papermaking and cyanotype printing.
 We’ll make paper from sustainably harvested plants and traditional fibers and create sheets using deckle boxes and multiple pulps.
 Using cyanotype and anthotype, we’ll create photograms from foraged plants and photographs from digital negatives.
 Cyanotype creates blue images that can be toned to other colors.
 Anthotypes are made with photosensitive plant emulsions.
-Working in both studios, students will build a supply of handmade papers, print unique images, and learn to create environmentally conscious artwork at home.
+Working in both the photo and papermaking studios, students will build a supply of handmade papers, print unique images, and learn to create environmentally conscious artwork at home.
 All levels.
-Code 07P